TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 The plugin will have more information to act upon when you:

 - Configure the appropriate [global variables](https://eslint.org/docs/latest/use/configure/language-options#predefined-global-variables) in your ESLint config
-- Use [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks)`/exhaustive-deps` so your effects receive the correct dependencies
+- Pass the correct dependencies to your effect — use [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks)`/exhaustive-deps` to enforce this

 ## 🔎 Rule: `you-might-not-need-an-effect`